 So you have the grill chosen, the refrigeration decision has been made, the ice machine has been selected with the special Nugget ice, now what are you going to put it all in?
-There are tons of options but really only one major mistake that you can make and that is all based upon one word….fire.
+There are tons of options but really only one major mistake that you can make and that is all based on one word….fire.
 If you choose a material to make your kitchen from that could burn, you’ve made what could be a disastrous mistake.
 No matter what you’ve been told, what you saw on HGTV simply think about it this way; do you really want to have this as a concern?
 If you build the cabinets from metal or any masonry your concerns are gone.
 If you are consumed with it looking like wood that is not a problem just don’t use real wood in an outdoor kitchen, especially within 2 feet of any grill.

 Our opinion of the best way to do this is a system we have helped mature and that is one made of 1″ square tube aluminum.
 The design should be done with detail as seen below.

 The design should move forward to the construction of a “skeleton” of metal which defines where each product will go and exactly the dimensions of each cutout.
 It should be structurally sound enough to hold all of the weight of the construction.
 It should also be capable of being leveled precisely.
 Aluminum is the metal of choice as it will never rust, which will streak out from the corners of the kitchen years later staining the patio.

 The frame or skeleton can be made to accommodate any exterior facia but that decision must be made prior to the buildout so that the final dimension will be accurate.
 If the frame is made for a stucco exterior then it will be about 1″ smaller than the finished product but if you’re going to use real stone the frame will be about 9″ smaller than the finished product due to the size of the stone that will go around it.